How To Remove Calcium Flakes From Hot Tub

 Some methods that will help reduce calcium buildup include:

-• Using a hot tub treatment for calcium to help keep the buildup down.
+- A hot tub treatment for calcium is used to help keep the buildup down.

-Make sure you do not use bleach to clean your spa’s surface, as this will cause discoloration over time.
+Ensure you do not use bleach to clean your spa’s surface, which will cause discoloration over time.

 A hot tub is an enjoyable place where people can relax after a long day or use it to stay in shape.
 Following these steps, your hot tub can maintain its relaxing appeal for years.